Skip to main contentSkip to Table of Contents

 TA Guidance

-As part of its TA program, the agency develops various educational materials (Objective 2.3) to help explain different aspects of its guidelines under the ADA, ABA, and other laws.
-The agency’s Guidance Documents and TA Documents review application of relevant existing ADA and ABA Accessibility Standards and non-mandatory recommendations and best practices to improve access to a site, building, facility, space, element, or service.
-Access Board staff also produce informative animations that help design professionals understand the reason and method of application of the requirements in the ADA and ABA Accessibility Standards.
-The agency’s website provides a complete list of its Guidance Documents (including animations and videos) and its TA Documents.
+As part of its TA program, the agency develops various educational materials (Objective 2.3) to help explain various aspects of its guidelines under the ADA, ABA, and other laws.
+The agency’s issuance of guidance documents and other TA documents further illustrate the practical application of relevant existing ADA and ABA Accessibility Guidelines.
+Additional documents include recommendations and best practices to improve access to a site, building, facility, space, element, or service.
+Board staff produce informative animations that help design professionals understand the reason and method for applying the ADA and ABA Accessibility Standards.
+The agency’s website provides a complete list of its Guidance Documents (including animations and videos) and its TA documents.

 Other Technical Assistance and Resources

-The Access Board’s website serves as a vital hub for resources that various stakeholders consult.
-In FY 2023, the Access Board continued refining and updating the agency website as the national resource on ADA and ABA accessible design and federal accessibility guidelines and standards, including Section 508 of the Rehabilitation Act.
+In FY 2025, the Access Board continued refining and updating the agency website as the national resource on ADA and ABA accessible design, Section 508 of the Rehabilitation Act, and other accessibility provisions.
 Through this site, the Access Board provides updates to federal agencies and members of the public on rulemaking, research, ABA enforcement, training, technical assistance, and other programs.
-In FY 2023, a new resource published is the Best Practices for the Design of Accessible COVID-19 Home Tests.
-The materials are a collaborative project between National Institutes of Health (NIH) and RADx Tech, and the Access Board was asked to host and to consult on the accessibility of the materials.

-The Access Board also routinely contributes to materials available on Section508.gov.
-Of particular note this fiscal year are the instructions for the government-wide Section 508 assessment and articles on typography and equations.
+The Access Board routinely contributes to technical assistance materials posted to Section508.gov.
+Board staff contributed to the assessment criteria for the government-wide Section 508 assessment, accessible social media webpage, best practices for Section 508 complaints, and articles on typography and equations.

 Agency-Sponsored Trainings and Webinars

-The Access Board continued presenting two free webinar series that disseminate technical information on accessibility standards and guidelines to a broad range of audiences.
-Participants are provided the option to join live or to later view on-demand via archived recordings posted on the web.
-Currently, the Access Board hosts a catalog of 142 archived webinars.
-Additionally, there are 13 self-paced, archived webinars that offer continuing education credits (CEUs).
+TThe Access Board’s monthly webinars for the built and digital environments continue to be a valuable resource for disseminating technical information on accessibility guidelines and standards to a broad range of audiences.
+Participants are provided with the option to join live or to later view archived recordings posted on the website.
+Currently, the Access Board hosts a catalog of 164 archived webinars.
+Additionally, there are 14 self-paced, archived webinars that offer continuing education credits (CEUs).

 Goal #3: Improve the Accessibility of the Federal Government